priyoislam/LearningDatabsase/LearningPostgreSQL/README.md

 ### How to filter data by 'WHERE' keyword?

-In order to select particular rows from this table, we use the `WHERE` keyword.
+In order to select particular rows from this table, you can use the `WHERE` keyword.

 ````sql
 SELECT * FROM table_name WHERE condition